teams-squared/ts2-enrollment-wizard-powershell/README.txt

 - Don't delete anything - all files are required
 - Your computer may restart during the process
 - The process will resume automatically after any reboot
+- You'll need to enter your email address again after any restart
 - Make sure you have a working internet connection before running the installer
 - DO NOT close or quit the wizard at any stage - this may corrupt installations and cause system issues